Skip to main content

 When your final model depends on release holds and escalations, align it with compliance-gated disbursement workflows in Gruv Payouts.

-This grounding pack does not provide BOI scope rules, so it does not confirm whether U.S.-created entities must file BOI.
-What is confirmed here is FBAR timing: certain U.S. individuals with signature authority but no financial interest have an extended FBAR due date of April 15, 2027, while other individuals with FBAR obligations remain due April 15, 2026.
+Confirm whether U.S.-created entities must file BOI with the relevant authority.
+What is confirmed separately is FBAR timing: certain U.S. individuals with signature authority but no financial interest have an extended FBAR due date of April 15, 2027, while other individuals with FBAR obligations remain due April 15, 2026.

 This grounding pack does not address search snippets or BOI guidance-indexing behavior, so no conclusion is supported here.

-This grounding pack does not set platform UBO verification requirements or BOI-exemption documentation standards.
-Define those controls through internal policy and legal/compliance guidance.
+Define platform UBO verification requirements and BOI-exemption documentation standards through internal policy and legal/compliance guidance.

 No regulator-defined mandatory UBO escalation trigger is supported in this grounding pack.
 For questions tied to the FinCEN notice in scope here, the notice points to fincen.gov/contact for the FinCEN Regulatory Support Section.